 How to Read and Understand Shakespeare

 Overall, How to Read and Understand Shakespeare is an exceptional course that will leave viewers fulfilled, enriched and with a new found understanding and appreciation of one of the greatest writers of all time.
 The depth and breadth of this course are unmatched and it's recommended for anyone interested in literature, drama, or history, and is suitable for beginners, intermediates, and advanced learners in literary studies.

-How to Read and Understand Shakespeare is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on March 8, 2013.
+How to Read and Understand Shakespeare is a series that ran for 1 seasons (24 episodes) between March 8, 2013 and on The Great Courses

+How to Read and Understand Shakespeare